isovector/reasonablypolymorphic.com/posts/2014-04-09-painting-with-paint.markdown

 ---
 layout: post
-title: "Painting with Paint"
+title: Painting with Paint
 date: 2014-04-09 06:00
 comments: true
-categories: paint thought ocean wizard sequence
+tags: pedagogy, abstraction
 ---

 > Apologies.
 This post isn't about abstracting better and harder and more